Laver says turning pro made him twice as good

-LONDON It cost him five years of grand slam silverware, but Australian great Rod Laver says the decision to turn professional made him twice the player he was as an amateur.
+LONDON (Reuters) - It cost him five years of grand slam silverware, but Australian great Rod Laver says the decision to turn professional made him twice the player he was as an amateur.

 When Laver cleaned up all four grand slam titles in 1962 it seemed ludicrous to suggest he could get any better.